equinor/az-static-web-app-docs-template/README.md

 1. First, Azure automatically registers the **deployment token** as a secret in your repository, which you can view by visiting your **GitHub Repo > Settings > Secrets > Actions**.
 This gives the Web App access to your repo.
 2. Second, Azure commits a workflow-file to your repo which contains the necessary GitHub Action for deploying the website located in `/docs/build`.
 This is triggered automatically when anything is pushed to main, and will handle the connection and deployment of content to your SWA.
-    - You can view triggered actions by clicking on "Actions" in your GitHub repo. (**NB!** Some of the triggered actions will fail at this point, but this will be fixed later).
+    - You can view triggered actions by clicking on "Actions" in your GitHub repo. (**NB!** The `deploy-site.yml`-action will fail at this point since we haven't yet created the GitHub secret that it expects.
+This will be fixed later).
     - You can view the newly created GitHub Action file in the folder `.\.github\workflows`.
 3. After the GitHub Action has completed, you can visit the **URL** found to your SWA.
 If deployed successfully, you should be welcomed by the following demo page: